-systemd is well worth the trouble, as it will make administrating these servers considerably easier.
-Learning about and utilizing the tools and daemons that comprise
+systemd is well worth the trouble, as it will make administering servers considerably easier.
+Learning about and using the tools and daemons that comprise

-systemd will help you better appreciate the power, flexibility, and capabilities it provides, or at least help you to do your job with minimal hassle.
+systemd will help you better appreciate the power, flexibility, and capabilities it provides, or at least help you to do your job with less hassle.